-High Energy!
-Ranveer Singh Gets A Rockstars Welcome In Germany!
+High Energy Ranveer Singh Gets A Rockstar's Welcome In Germany!
 View Pics

 Ranveer With A Fan

-Female fans went crazy after seeing Ranveer Singh in their surroundings.
+Female fans went crazy after seeing Ranveer Singh.

 I'm The Man!